 The museum is located on top of the Hellfire Pass Hill.
 You have to take some steps down, to reach a portion that has the remains of the original railway line.
 As you walk through the gorge that must have been excavated for laying this rail line, you see the dense forest that is still around.
 And wonder how they would have done work of laying down railways.
 You wonder how important it could be to transport war material that you are ready to let millions die for it.
 And then use it to kill another set of people.
 The small memorials with pictures of some prisoners and small memorial crosses kept on the side of the track evoke an emotion that makes you feel the pain of those who had to suffer here.

-Walking on the train path makes you feel as if you are meeting a part of the history.
+Walking on the train path makes you feel as if you are meeting a part of history.

 I was very impressed by the way the whole memorial has been kept.
 The wooden pathway that leads to the rail track is beautiful.
 It lets you stop every few steps and admire the hills and woods around.
 Fortunately the day we went there, there were thick clouds playing with the lush green color.
 Interestingly, this memorial has been built with the efforts of an Australian PoW who worked here on this pass.
 And came back after 40 years to look for the spot.
-He then requested Australian Government to put this in place.
+He then requested the Australian Government to put this in place.

-Hellfire Pass memorial is an integral part of the history of this region and would interest any history enthusiast.
+This memorial is an integral part of the history of this region and would interest any history enthusiast.

 Recommend you to read following Thailand Tourist attractions.